 Mr. Fikile is trained in Leadership skills by the Careers Research and Information Centre.
 He was also trained as a Councillor by the Organization for Appropriate Social Services in South Africa in psychotherapy.

-The current minister of Transport is happily married.
-The Minister married Nozuko.
+The current minister of Transport is happily married to Nozuko.
 He opened up about his relationship with his wife admitting that he was not always the perfect husband.

 His wife has royal blood and is a princess, the minister explained the difficulty of marrying a woman with royal blood.